- For Staff

 Any violation of these regulations shall make the operator and/or the owner of the vehicle subject to a fine and/or other penalties which may include the removal of the vehicle from campus, the suspension or cancellation of parking privileges or the withdrawal of vehicle access privileges to campus.

-Any vehicle, regardless of where it is parked, may be towed off campus at the discretion of the Manager, Security Services.
+Any vehicle, regardless of where it is parked, may be towed off campus at the discretion of the Director of Security Services.
 If such action is necessary, the owner/operator of the vehicle will be responsible for all costs involved and will be liable for any damage incurred to the vehicle.
 A list of vehicles designated for towing is maintained at the Security Office and is available for inspection at any time.

-It should be noted that all parking and traffic violations are recorded in a computer data base and remain outstanding until paid.
+It should be noted that all parking and traffic violations are recorded in a computer database and remain outstanding until paid.
 Hence, tickets received in one year are carried forward to the next and will be taken in account with respect to towing.

 Where circumstances warrant, abuses to these Traffic & Parking Regulations may be referred to a Judicial Officer of the University for processing under the Lakehead University Code of Student Behaviour and Disciplinary Procedures.